htuzel/PreparedaCode/README.md

 # PreparedaCode

-A simple script to read file paths, collect content, and save it to an output file.
+A simple script to read file paths, collect their content, and format it into a single output file—perfectly prepared to feed into a language model (LLM).

 ## Setup